 Yes.
 CNS works the same way at any size.
 The roles you build SOPs for might be fewer, but the structure is identical.
 A 2-person team gets just as much value as a 10-person team.

-Why is it $147 instead of $197?
+Why is it $197?

 I'm not church staff.
 I'm just a volunteer trying to help.
 Is this still for me?